TheEmuDev/Tetris-JS/README.md

         - Flip opponent's board upside-down for a duration

 ### Known Issues
-- After dropping a tetronimo without using quick drop, the next tetronimo will require 2 spacebar inputs to quick drop
+- After dropping a tetronimo without using quick drop, the next tetronimo will require 2 quick drop inputs to quick drop